luroess/traenslenzor/docs/update/01update.typ

 == General

-- Arbeitsaufteilung in erster Gruppensitzung
+- Task distribution in first group session
-- Repository Erstellung, Python setup
+- Repository creation, Python setup
 - Research and familiarization into the Topic

 == Overview

-Wer was wie wann wo.

-#figure(caption: [Vorläufige Arbeitsaufteilung nach Komponenten])[
+Who does what?

+#figure(caption: [Preliminary task distribution by components])[
   #image("imgs/whowhatwhenwhere.png")
 ]

 == Supervisor
-*Was wurde gemacht?*

-- Erste experimente mit langschain/langgraph
+*What was done?*

+- First experiments with langchain/langgraph
-- Experimenteller langchain supervisor mit dynamic tooling
+- Experimental langchain supervisor with dynamic tooling

-*Was für Fragen gibt es?*

-- Gemma3 scheint keinen Tooling support zu haben.
-  - Ist das bekannt?
-Es gibt hacks um das zu umgehen.
-  - Kann alternativ auch ein Modell wie llama3.1 verwendet werden?
+*What questions are there?*

+- Gemma3 seems to have no tooling support.
+  - Is this known?
+There are hacks to work around this.
+  - Can an alternative model like llama3.1 be used instead?

-- Tools als Tools oder als Nodes?
+- Tools as Tools or as Nodes?
-  - Was sind ihre Erfahrungen?
+  - What are your experiences?

 #pagebreak()

-*Plan für die nächsten zwei Wochen*
+*Plan for the next two weeks*
-- Erste MCP server mocks anbinden
+- Connect first MCP server mocks
-- Entscheidung für einen Langgraph Design Ansatz
+- Decision for a Langgraph design approach
 - Document Provider
 \
 \
 *TODOs*
-- Couple counseling für Jan + Felix
+- Couple counseling for Jan + Felix

+== Plans for Next Week
+*Jan S.:*
+- void

+*Felix:*
+- void

+*Jan D.:*
+- void

+*Benedikt:*
+- void

+*Lukas:*
+- Read about MLP architecture
+- Create concept for document translator